Keyboard shortcuts

 cerebro-tui

-The TUI provides a rich, interactive terminal interface for browsing all your project activity data — sessions, commits, TODOs, journal entries, and manual notes — without leaving your terminal.
+The Terminal User Interface provides a rich, interactive terminal interface for browsing all your project activity data, including sessions, commits, TODOs, journal entries, and manual notes, without leaving your terminal.

 Layout